microsoft/cartpole-py/README.md

 ```sh
 docker run --rm -it -e SIM_ACCESS_KEY="<ACCESS_KEY>" -e SIM_API_HOST="<TARGET>" -e SIM_WORKSPACE="<WORKSPACE>" <IMAGE_NAME>
 ```

+This adds an *unmanaged* entry to the list of simulators in your workspace portal that can be used to train brains while executing the simulation in your container.

 ## How to push to ACR
 ```sh